53947/triadblue/EXTERNAL_PROJECT_METADATA_API.md

 **All TriadBlue ecosystem projects MUST implement the `/api/metadata` endpoint.**

-This is a TriadBlue standard that enables ConsoleBlue to automatically pull Features and Tech Stack information for documentation generation.
-Projects are pre-configured with this URL pattern in ConsoleBlue:
+This is a TriadBlue standard that enables BlueLink to automatically pull Features and Tech Stack information for documentation generation.
+Projects are pre-configured with this URL pattern in BlueLink:

 ```
 https://{projectname}.replit.app/api/metadata